jorenberg/angstrom/source/readme.md

 This means that every valid CSS stylesheet is valid SCSS as well.
 SCSS files use the extension `.scss`.

 Sass was envisioned by [Hampton Catlin](http://www.hamptoncatlin.com)(@hcatlin), [Natalie Weizenbaum](https://twitter.com/nex3) is the primary developer and architect of Sass, and [Chris Eppstein](http://twitter.com/chriseppstein) is a core contributor to Sass and the creator of [Compass](http://compass-style.org/).

+### Compass
+It is an open-source authoring framework for the [Sass](http://sass-lang.com/) css preprocessor.
+It helps you build stylesheets faster with a huge library of Sass mixins and functions, advanced tools for spriting, and workflow improvements including file based Sass configuration and a simple pattern for building and using Compass extensions.

+This task requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/), [Sass](http://sass-lang.com/tutorial.html), and [Compass](http://compass-style.org/install/) >=1.0.1 installed.
+If you're on OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.
+When you've confirmed you have Ruby installed, run `gem update --system && gem install compass` to install Compass and Sass.